 Robert Vandereycken's Graphic work

-The second portfolio in the collection of original print works from contemporary painters was presented in January 2006.
-The second portfolio was comprised of a lithographprint created by the Belgian artist Robert Vandereycken who personally donated the work to the José Carreras Foundation with the aim of raising funds for the fight against leukaemia.
+This portfolio in the collection of original print works from contemporary painters was presented in January 2006.
+The portfolio was comprised of a lithographprint created by the Belgian artist Robert Vandereycken who personally donated the work to the José Carreras Foundation with the aim of raising funds for the fight against leukaemia.

 Alongside the work, the portfolio contains original signed texts from José Carreras and the art critic Conchita Oliver.